sudo-rm-rf-Desktop/Linux-Commands/README.md

 * top – View active processes live with their system usage
 * useradd and usermod – Add new user or change existing users’ data
 * passwd – Create or update passwords for existing users
+* shutdown - Halt, power-off or reboot the machine